mefengl/what-i-read/README.md

 # what-i-read

 I really got so many great ideas from web articles, some of them changed the trajectory of my timeline.
-And some of them I forgot, and for them, I created this repo so I will have a change to reread them more times.
+And some of them I forgot, and for them, I created this repo so I will have a chance to reread them more times.

 I will provide links to videos that I believe are great because I have read their transcripts.
 If a brilliant mind does not write, watch their video or listen to their podcast.